Creamy Vegan Jamaican Jerk Pasta

 Have you ever had something to eat at a place that left you in your feels?

-Like babe, it seriously had you thinking about said dish hours later!?!
+Like boo, it seriously had you thinking about said dish hours later?!
 That was me a few weeks ago.
 You see, I happened to find myself in downtown Tampa to meet up with a friend for brunch.
 Aiming to avoid the downtown parking traffic, I ended up arriving a little too early so I wandered into some unfamiliar shops to kill some time.

 I found a little corner in the café, sat down, and went to town.
 With every lip-smack and bite, I just knew I had to re-create my own version of that vegan jerk pasta.
 As a result, here we are, friends.